afyqazraei/MalayaHEPTutorials/README.md

 * A simple explanation on Version Control System: [What is Git - A Quick Introduction to the Git Version Control System](https://www.youtube.com/watch?v=OqmSzXDrJBk)
 * 30-minute video tutorial on Git command lines that are useful: [Git Tutorial for Beginners: Command-Line Fundamentals](https://www.youtube.com/watch?v=HVsySz-h9r4&t=1290s)

+## Python

+One of the most widely used language now, Python is a common language among CMS collaborators besides C++.

+* University of Malaya Physics Society (PERFUM) has an introductory course into Python available: [Introduction to Python](https://github.com/afyqazraei/IntroToPythonPERFUM)